System-science in Public Health and Health Economic Research

 - Practice partners such as Public Health England (PHE), Public Health Wales, NHS Health Scotland, the Local Government Association (LGA), and the National Institute for Health (NICE), Edinburgh City Deal, Learn Sheffield, Sheffield City Partnership and Northern Health Sciences Alliance amongst others.

-For further details about SIPHER see: https://sipher.ac.uk/
+For further details see the SIPHER website.

 Co-Director of the Executive Delivery Group for Public Health Reform